ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/customizations/smart-relationships.md

 # Structure

-Smart relationships on legacy agents were declared creating a smartfield with a `reference` property but differed in the way that:
+Smart relationships on legacy agents were declared creating a smart field with a `reference` property but differed in the way that:

 - Relationships to a single record (many-to-one or one-to-one) worked using the `get` function which needed to return a single record.
 - Relationships to a list of records (one-to-many or many-to-many) worked by implementing all the CRUD routes on a router file.